Avalanche Skills Training Level 2

 Intermediate

 To receive the AST 2 Certificate, participants must first take the AST 1 Program.
-This program is open to all ACC members who are at least an intermediate or type II skier and have an interest in learning about avalanche phenomena in more challenging and complex mountain terrain.
+This program is open to all participants who are at least an intermediate or type II skier and have an interest in learning about avalanche phenomena in more challenging and complex mountain terrain.
 Participants can expect longer and more physical days than on the AST 1 Course.

 Open